TGDataset: Collecting and Exploring the Largest Telegram Channels Dataset: Data collection

 \section{Data collection}

 Previous Telegram datasets have been created with specific research goals in mind, resulting in a limited scope of channels related to a particular language, country, or topic.
-For example, \cite{hashemi2019telegram} only includes Iranian channels, and ~\cite{hoseini2021globalization} only contains 151 channels related to QAnon.
-Instead, the PushShift dataset~\cite{baumgartner2020pushshift}, to the best of our knowledge, the only other public dataset, contains 27,800 channels focusing on channels discussing right-wing extremism and cryptocurrency.
+For example, \cite{hashemi2019telegram} only includes Iranian channels, ~\cite{hoseini2021globalization} only contains 151 channels related to QAnon, and the PushShift dataset focuses on channels discussing right-wing extremism and cryptocurrency.
 In contrast, our dataset aims to provide a global snapshot of the Telegram ecosystem.
 To achieve this goal, we require a dataset that provides an up-to-date representation of Telegram and encompasses a broad range of popular and interconnected channels.
 This is the motivation behind the creation of the TGDataset.